 Who Is Stephen Colbert?

 After joining Chicago’s Second City comedy troupe, Stephen Colbert met comedians Amy Sedaris and Paul Dinello, and together they created and starred in both Exit 57 and Strangers with Candy.
-In 1997, Colbert began appearing in episodes of The Daily Show.
-In 2005, he was given his own spin-off show, The Colbert Report.
-He published I Am America (And So Can You!) in 2007.
-In 2014, it was announced that Colbert would replace David Letterman as host of CBS' The Late Show.
+Colbert began appearing as a correspondent on The Daily Show in 1997, leading to the creation of his own showcase, The Colbert Report, in 2005.
+In 2015, the comedian took over as host of CBS' The Late Show.

 Stephen Colbert was born on May 13, 1964, in Washington, D.C., and grew up in Charleston, South Carolina, the youngest of 11 children.
 In 1974, when he was 10, Colbert experienced what was likely the defining event of his childhood when his father and two of his brothers were killed in a plane crash.
 He grew introverted, finding solace in reading, especially science fiction and fantasy novels by authors such as J.R.R.
 Tolkien.